 Concord Cultural Council Members:

-Janet Silver, Chair; Patricia Bruttomesso, Debra Canally, Alicia Cleary, Laurence Constable, Tom Martin, Victoria Mulligan and Maggie Terris.
+Janet Silver, Chair; Patricia Bruttomesso, Alicia Cleary, Laurence Constable, Tom Martin, and Maggie Terris.

-guidelines to which local communities must adhere.
+to which local communities must adhere.
 In addition, the Concord Cultural Council Guidelines include specific criteria to enhance and encourage events offered to various groups in Concord.
-This year $4,300 was received.
-The town budgeted an additional $2,000 to enhance this fund, enabling the CCC to enrich its support of the many cultural projects requesting funding.
+In FY 2015-16 $4,600 was received.
+The Town budgeted an additional $2,000 to enhance this fund, enabling the CCC to enrich its support of the many cultural projects requesting funding.

 2).
 The Council awards Field Trip Grants to school groups as ticket subsidies to attend cultural events.